lmc2179/lmc2179.github.io/drafts/prediction_confidence.md

 ---
 layout: post
-title: "Understanding the difference between prediction and confidence intervals in Python"
+title: "Understanding the difference between prediction and confidence intervals of linear models in Python"
 author: "Louis Cialdella"
 categories: posts
 tags: [datascience]
 image: prediction_confidence.png
 ---

+*The difference between prediction and confidence intervals is often confusing to newcomers, as the distinction between them is often described in statistics jargon that's hard to follow intuitively.
+This is unfortunate, because they are useful concepts, and worth exploring for practitioners, even those who don't much care for statistics jargon.
+This post will walk through some ways of thinking about these important concepts, and demonstrate how we can calculate them for OLS and Logit models in Python.*

 # Prediction and confidence intervals are a common source of confusion

 # Example: An OLS regression model